 Hypofunction of stem cells: (one or both eyes can be involved)

-Aetna considers amniotic membrane transplantation and limbal stem cell transplantation experimental and investigational for all other indications (e.g., restrictive strabismus, use in trabeculectomy for primary open-angle glaucoma) because its effectiveness for indications other than the ones listed above has not been established.
+Aetna considers amniotic membrane transplantation and limbal stem cell transplantation experimental and investigational for the following indications (not an all-inclusive list) because its effectiveness for indications other than the ones listed above has not been established

 The normal ocular surface is covered by corneal and conjunctival epithelium.
 The corneal epithelium is well-known for its rapid self-renewal process, with ultimate tissue regeneration relying on the existence of stem cells located in the limbal epithelium (the junction zone between the corneal and conjunctival epithelia).
 Total loss or hypofunction of the stem cells can occur as a result of certain conditions that cause damage or alteration of the corneal surface (termed limbal deficiency).
 Normal healing of corneal epithelial defects is prevented and a unique pathological state ensues manifested by poor epithelialization (persistent defects or recurrent erosions), chronic stromal inflammation (keratitis mixed with scarring), corneal vascularization, and conjunctival epithelial ingrowth.
 Since some of these features can be found in other corneal diseases, the sine qua non for making the diagnosis of limbal deficiency is the existence of conjunctival epithelial ingrowth onto the corneal surface.
 Clinically, this pathologic state can be confirmed by detecting conjunctival goblet cells on the corneal surface through the use of impression cytology.